calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. This script displays lines of file containing patterns
 15. script will display line of a file with pattern
 16. script for displaying line and pattern
+17. script will display lines that doesn't have required pattern